Orange Avenue Backbone Bikeway

 Project Features

-- Safe connections to intersecting bikeway corridors
+- Continuity between intersecting bikeway corridors

-- Protected intersections with traffic signal upgrades
+- Protected intersections

 - Highly visible crosswalks